 Affinity Federal Credit Union

 For a minimum investment of $25,000, your money will earn at this APY.
-If you need to scale that back, you’ll still get a rate that hovers near our top 10 for any amount of $2,500 and over.
+If you need to scale that back, you’ll still get a rate that still makes our top 10 for any amount of $2,500 and over.
 This is just one business savings product offered by Service Credit Union.
 You can also get a savings, secondary savings or CD for your business funds.

-If you live or work in the state of New Hampshire or the Falmouth, Mass., area, you can join Service Credit Union.
-Membership is also open to active duty military, veterans and their families, as well as employees and former employees of the Department of Defense and their families.
+Membership is open to active duty military, veterans and their families, as well as employees and former employees of the Department of Defense and their families.
 You’re also eligible for membership if you join the American Consumer Council; if you use the promo code “Service,” membership is free.

-Axos Bank offers its APY of 0.50% to accounts with balances ranging from $0 to $5 million.
+Axos Bank offers this APY to accounts with balances ranging from $0 to $5 million.
 However, there is a $1,000 minimum opening deposit, and you’ll need to maintain an average daily balance of at least $5,000.

 As with the other accounts on the list, you’ll be allowed up to six transactions per month.
 This account is targeted to small business owners who want to grow their funds quickly.